MAIF/daikoku/manual/src/main/paradox/firstrun/datastore.md

 # Choose your audit trail datastore

-Right now, Daikoku supports multiple datastore for audit trail.
+Right now, Daikoku supports multiple datastores for the audit trail.

 You can choose one datastore over another depending on your use case.